ishanikka/Restaurant-management/README.md

 Reports & Analytics:

-Customer-wise total spending
+1)Customer-wise total spending

-Top-selling items
+2)Top-selling items

-Daily sales report
+3)Daily sales report

-Detailed order breakdown with item, quantity, category, and total price per item
+4)Detailed order breakdown with item, quantity, category, and total price per item

 Technologies Used:

-Database: MySQL / MySQL Workbench
+*Database: MySQL / MySQL Workbench

-SQL Concepts: CREATE, INSERT, UPDATE, JOIN, GROUP BY, SUM, CASE statements
+*SQL Concepts: CREATE, INSERT, UPDATE, JOIN, GROUP BY, SUM, CASE statements

-Data Management: Relational tables, primary & foreign keys, aggregate queries
+*Data Management: Relational tables, primary & foreign keys, aggregate queries

 Purpose:
   This project helps in understanding how relational databases are used in real-world scenarios to manage a business like a restaurant.
 It is suitable for learning database design, SQL queries, and reporting